ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch5-collision.md

 ### Display GAME OVER

-Finally, we draw the text "Game Over!" in the middle of the screen after the circle and squares have been drawn, but only if the variable `gameover` is `true`.
+Finally, we draw the text "GAME OVER!" in the middle of the screen after the circle and squares have been drawn, but only if the variable `gameover` is `true`.
 Macroquad does not have any feature to decide which things will be drawn on top of other things.
 Each thing drawn will be drawn on top of all other